 SCLK times 1462417483 and 1481784349.
 These missing images are noted in the quality reports with the Instrument Surprise Anomaly (ISA) number listed in the 'REASON' column.
-Cassini ISA reports Z83951, Z83931 and Z84199 were filed to document the problem, although these will be accessible only to operations personnel during the mission.
+Cassini ISA reports Z83951, Z83931 and Z84199 were filed to document the problem, although these will be accessible only to operations personnel for the duration of the mission.